What Causes Root Canal? Understanding Tooth Infection

 The Importance of Early Detection to Prevent Root Canal

-If your dentist in Launceston finds a small cavity during your check-up, a quick and simple filling will stop the decay from ever reaching the pulp.
+If the dentist in Launceston finds a small cavity during your check-up, a quick and simple filling will stop the decay from ever reaching the pulp.
 A small chip can be fixed with bonding.
 Waiting until the pain is unbearable means the infection has likely set in, and the treatment becomes more complex, lengthy, and costly.

 Risk Factors That Increase the Need for a Root Canal